jonathanlb/signed-s3-links/README.md

 [ss3_dir my-s3-bucket-name/some/key titles="index.json"]
 ```
 which will render an HTML list of signed links titled by the corresponding object file names.

+#### Optional named parameters:

+- `div-class` provide style for an enclosing div.
+If no value is provide, the list appears naked without an enclosing div.
+- `href-class`, `li-class`, `ul-class` style the links, list elements, and unordered list and reference the list, respectively.
+- `id` provide a reference to the unordered list.
+- `region` override the global default AWS region.
-The optional `titles` parameter specifies a JSON file containing a dictionary mapping names (without the key prefix) to titles to print.
+- `titles` specifies a JSON file containing a dictionary mapping names (without the key prefix) to titles to print.
 In the absence of a title entry or title dictionary, objects will list as their name under the key.

 Here is an example titles dictionary:
 ```